Sedronik/webrtc/docs/terms.md

 ### ICE
 *ICE* stands for Intenet Connectivity Establishment.
-It is a technique that allows computer networks to find the best ways tot talk to each other as directly as possible.
+It is a technique that allows computer networks to find the best ways to talk to each other as directly as possible.
 WebRTC uses ICE to decide when to use TURN if STUN fails due to Symmetric NATs, Firewalls or other network barriers.

 ### Security